 "As Brandon heads upstairs to get some shut-eye, Valerie asks him what happened between them at the end of Season 5.
 Brandon tells her he doesn't want to pick up where they left off, then reminds her that as soon as they took their clothes off, they started laughing uncontrollably.
 He quickly assures her that she's definitely gorgeous and sexy, but because she's almost like a sister to him, the idea of them having sex is just too weird.
 She agrees and says she just had a really sucky summer...then tells him that she dated a baseball player, but things didn't work out when he got relegated to the minor league."

 Awards dinner.
 Arnold stares dejectedly into space while Samantha sits at a different table, yukking it up with the network people.
 She finally returns to Arnold's table and calls him a dear for waiting for her...then informs him that she's off to another party with the industry folk.
 Arnold finally snaps and tells her he's angry with her for rudely ditching him all night, and she's all, "Wha-a?" and accuses him of blowing it out of proportion.
 She says they come from different worlds, and he snaps, "I understand common courtesy", and she admonishes him for embarrassing her then haughtily exclaims, "And I won't stand for it!"
 As she angrily storms away, Clare turns to Steve and snarls, "Your mother just dumped my dad.
 Do something" and he goes, "Do what?"
 Samantha makes a beeline over to Steve, wishes him a good night, and promises to call him tomorrow.
 She then tells him she's off to a party, and is flying back to New York in the morning.
 After she makes her exit, Clare pissily informs Steve that she's giving her dad a ride home...and clearly he's not invited to ride along with them.
 Even though he's staying at the beach house with her.
-OMFG this girl is such a bitch.
+She really is quite the bitch.

 After Kelly leaves the Walsh house, Valerie tells Brandon she's probably on her way over to Dylan's place.
 Brandon shrugs indifferently and says as far as he's concerned, Kelly can do whatever she wants, 'cause he wants to be with her (Valerie)...and then the two start smooching.

 Valerie laughs heartily and goes, "That's exactly what happened!" and says that she and Brandon had a hot night.
 Kelly's like, "If that was the case, why do you continue to accuse me of ruining your chance with Brandon?"
 Hee!
-Gotcha!
-That is such a good question - within the context of a sub-plot that is completely nonsensical.
+That is such a good question - within the context of a subplot that is completely nonsensical.
 Valerie sheepishly admits that nothing actually happened between her and Brandon, then snarks, "So stop rubbing it in."
 She says she tried everything she could think of to get Brandon to doink her - fortunately she does not elaborate further 'bout that - and calls him "the love of my life".
 Kelly reminds her that she's called a bunch of different guys the loves of her life: Colin, Tom, and now Brandon.
 Valerie angrily accuses her of taking away Brandon, the only family she has left - and Kelly snickers and says, "First Brandon's your lover, now your family??"
-Mmm, yeah...that is kind of weird.
+Yep...that is kind of weird.
 Valerie glares at Kelly and barks, "Get out!" and Kelly smirks and replies, "With pleasure."